 - enable students to prepare consolidated financial statements

 |002||Critically evaluate and apply international financial reporting standards to a range of scenarios||KCPT|

 |003||Explain recent and proposed changes to financial reporting standards||KCPT|

 |004||Prepare consolidated financial statements for a group of companies||KCPT|

 P - Professional/Practical skills

 The teaching and learning strategy is designed to provide a module that contains many of the advanced elements of International Financial Reporting.
 Students will be guided to appreciate and apply the theoretical aspect as well as the practical relevance of the module and for that purpose, students will be exposed to various international accounting standards and industry practices where necessary.

 The teaching and learning include:

-- 1 hour weekly lecture and 2 hour weekly tutorial culminating to 3 hours contact time per week
+- 1 hour weekly on-demand captured content and 2 hour weekly seminar

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.